tcd1nc/FlexiSlicer/README.md

 # FlexiSlicer
-Slicer with radio buttons and ability to select default item.
+PowerBI Slicer with radio buttons and ability to select default item.
 Horizontal or vertical orientation of option buttons.